About Advertising, Sponsorship, and False or Misleading Claims on SSO

 All health content is sourced and dated when edited/updated.

-All health content is reviewed no later than 24 months from the posting date in the UCR.
+All health content is reviewed 24 months from the posting date in the UCR.
+Diseases and conditions that have ongoing medical research and frequent updates to treatment guidelines may be medically reviewed more often than every 24 months.

 Health content is intelligently indexed and mapped to MeSH concepts as a common keyword scheme.

-Medical reviewers and content developers are highly skilled physicians, nurses, or professionals in their field of work.
+Medical reviewers and content developers are highly skilled physicians, advance practice registered nurses, physician assistants, or professionals in their field of work.

 Questions about policies